-QVC will not accept package-products that meet anyone of the below conditions:
+QVC will not accept package-products which meet any one of the below conditions:

-- Exhibit complete cushion material fracture and/or cushion damage such that adequate product protection is compromised is not acceptable. - 2.
-Have holes in packages. - 3.
-Have edge ruptures of the package to the extent that it can no longer contain the product or support the product's weight - 4.
-Exhibit failure of packaging joints and surfaces which result in internal packaging to lose its original configuration
+- Exhibit complete cushion material fracture and/or cushion damage such that adequate product protection is compromised.
+Have holes in packages. - 2.
+Have edge ruptures of the package to the extent it can no longer contain the product or support the product's weight. - 3.
+Exhibit failure of packaging joints and surfaces which result in the internal packaging to lose its original configuration.